PowerDNS/pdns/docs/markdown/appendix/backend-writers-guide.md

 ## Read/write master-capable backends
 In order to be a useful master for a domain, notifies must be sent out whenever a domain is changed.
 Periodically, PowerDNS queries backends for domains that may have changed, and sends out notifications for slave nameservers.

-In order to do so, PowerDNS calls the `getUpdatedMasters()` method.
-Like the `getUnfreshSlaveInfos()` function mentioned above, this should add changed domain names to the vector passed.
+In order to do so, PowerDNS calls the `getAllMasters()` method.
+This should add all domain names where we are considered master to the vector passed.

 The following excerpt from the DNSBackend shows the relevant functions: